Logarithmic or algebraic: roughening of an active Kardar-Parisi-Zhang surface

-The chiral effects ($\gamma_2\neq 0$) can be included in the above calculational scheme in straightforward ways: Stability of the RG flow is now determined by ${\cal A}(\gamma_1,\gamma_2)>0$.
-Flow lines having initial conditions within a narrow elliptical cylinder, containing the origin (0,0,0) and having the axis parallel to the $g$-axis, with its surface given by ${\cal A}(\gamma_1,\gamma_2)=0$ for any $g$, run away parallel to the $g$-axis, leaving the perturbatively accessible region.
-Flow lines with initial conditions falling in regions {\em outside} of this elliptical cylinder flow towards the $\gamma_1-\gamma_2$ plane with stable states.
-See Fig.~\ref{flow}(c) depicting the RG flow lines in the space spanned by $\gamma_1-\gamma_2-g$.
+Including the chiral effects ($\gamma_2\neq 0$), stability of the RG flow is now determined by ${\cal A}(\gamma_1,\gamma_2)>0$.
+Flow lines having initial conditions within a narrow elliptical cylinder, containing the origin (0,0,0), and having the axis parallel to the $g$ axis, with its surface given by ${\cal A}(\gamma_1,\gamma_2)=0$ for any $g$, run away parallel to the $g$ axis, leaving the perturbatively accessible region.
+Flow lines with initial conditions falling in regions outside of this elliptical cylinder flow toward the $\gamma_1$-$\gamma_2$ plane with stable states.
+See Fig.~\ref{flow}(c) depicting the RG flow lines in the space spanned by $\gamma_1$-$\gamma_2$-$g$.
 Outside the elliptical cylinder $g(l)\sim 1/({\cal A}l)$ for large $l$, similar to its achiral analog.
 Inside the cylinder, $g(l)$ diverges as $l\rightarrow 1/(|{\cal A}|)$ from below.
-Focusing on the $\gamma_1-\gamma_2$ plane, ${\cal A}(\gamma_1,\gamma_2)=0$ sketches out an inner elliptical unstable region, whereas the outer region is stable; see Fig.\ref{flow}(d).
-We use the above results to find that in the stable region $\Delta\sim [\ln (L/a)]^{\mu(\gamma_1,\gamma_2)}$, where $\mu=1+ ({\cal B}-{\cal C})/{\cal A}$ is now parametrised by both $\gamma_1,\gamma_2$.
+Focusing on the $\gamma_1$-$\gamma_2$ plane, ${\cal A}(\gamma_1,\gamma_2)=0$ sketches out an inner elliptical unstable region, whereas the outer region is stable; see Fig.\ref{flow}(d).
+We use the above results to find that in the stable region $\Delta\sim [\ln (L/a)]^{\mu(\gamma_1,\gamma_2)}$, where $\mu=1+ ({\cal B}-{\cal C})/{\cal A}$ is now parametrized by both $\gamma_1,\gamma_2$.
 Similar to and quantitatively extending the achiral case, $\mu<1 (>1)$ is referred to as SQLRO (WQLRO), giving positional generalised QLRO.
 The SQLRO and WQLRO regions are demarcated within the stable region in Fig.~\ref{flow}(d).